Articles and Guides.

 “Double demerit points are only possible with enforcement, and visible enforcement is most effective when applied consistently.
 But this is often not possible due to financial constraints.
 While cost effective, the true effect of an enforcement blitz is often reflective of the strategy, (and) behavioural change is typically only short term.”

 While you’re out on the road during holiday periods, keep this information in mind to hopefully avoid any fines or double demerits.
-If you’re looking for options to keep your vehicle covered, consider our car insurance to see if it’s right for you.
+If you’re looking for options to keep your vehicle covered, consider Youi car insurance to see if it’s right for you.

-Note: Information in this article is relevant as of September 2023 and by its nature will change over time.
+Note: Information in this article is relevant as of June 2025 and by its nature will change over time.
 Check relevant Government websites for updates if this information is important to you.

 1 Source: NSW Government – How demerit points work